DreamingRaven/nemesyst/README.md

 }
 ```
 As you may notice the area in between the [] square brackets is almost exactly
 how a CSV file would be laid out.
-It may be usefull to think of these embedded
+It may be useful to think of these embedded
 arrays like that, and I have lain them out to suit the analogy.
 The main difference
 is that instead of column names you have keys like "feature1" and to access a
 specific row you can use their index or whatever identifier you have to
 [$match](https://docs.mongodb.com/manual/reference/operator/aggregation/match/) or
 select them in whatever way you desire.
 I would however recommend [$push](https://docs.mongodb.com/manual/reference/operator/aggregation/push/) if you would
-like to get a a whole collumn, lets say all of "feature1".
+like to get a a whole column, lets say all of "feature1".
 A good visualisation can
 be found on the
 [$push](https://docs.mongodb.com/manual/reference/operator/aggregation/push/)
 documentation page.
 Also a quick note the dot notation as in '$data.X' means sub key X in data, I.E call a key that is nested within another key.
 The $ symbol is used to mean variables, so '$data.X' = the value associated with that key e.g 22, 'data.X' = the string "data.X".